 What Qualifies as Overtime Pay in California

 Healthcare workers in Glendale must understand how overtime compensation operates under California law.
+California employers must satisfy whichever overtime law—federal or state—provides greater protection to employees.
+Sullivan v.
+Oracle Corp.
+(2011) 51 Cal.4th 1191 established that California’s strong interest in applying its overtime law extends to all work performed within state borders, ensuring robust protections for healthcare workers.
 Overtime pay represents additional compensation for hours worked beyond standard employment parameters, specifically designed to protect workers from excessive scheduling without fair remuneration.

 According to California labor regulations, overtime eligibility depends on several key factors: